 Today’s wedding Wednesday post celebrates one of my favorite types of wedding to design and plan- a wedding in the client’s home.
 There is nothing more special for a bride to get married at the home where grew up, or where the parents have created a home.
 And, how fantastic for a bride to get ready for the day in a place where she is comfortable!
-Liz Banfield provides the lovely imagery.
+We look forward to heading back to our client’s home in October, when we will be doing another wedding at their home for this bride’s younger sister!
+Liz Banfield provides this lovely imagery.

 This bride wanted a formal and classic feel for the day.
 Guys wore white dinner jackets, which was the perfect compliment for the blue and white color palette accented with green.
 All white flowers were still lush and full of texture.